DesignA-Electronics/package-builder/README.txt

 To build a root fs, use the "pbuild build-rootfs" script.
 Set STRIP_ROOTFS=1 if you want all of the binary files to be stripped of debugging symbols in the output

+By default "pbuild build-rootfs" assumes that a fully intact /dev filesystem is desired, and as such uses 'sudo' to ensure that the device nodes are created with the correct permissions.
+This is useful if the filesystem is going to be used as an NFS root or similar, however if the resultant filesystem is going to be packaged up in an image (such as a .tar, squashfs, cramfs etc...), then sudo may not be desired, and a system such as fakeroot can be used.
+In this case, set SKIP_SUDO=1 prior to running pbuild, ie:

+SKIP_SUDO=1 fakeroot -s rootfs.fakeroot ./pbuild build-rootfs packages_list rootfs
+fakeroot -i rootfs.fakeroot mksquashfs rootfs rootfs.squashfs -noappend

+This will create the rootfs.squashfs image without the need to ever have permissions to use the sudo command, and as such is the preferred solution.